Putin urges Kiev to stop fighting, begin dialogue

 "We need to ensure that all fighting is stopped."

 He reiterated his support for Ukrainian President Petro Poroshenko's ceasefire and his peace plan, saying a dialogue between Kiev and residents of Eastern Ukraine should begin.
-[ID:nL6N0P20TH]
+(Full Story)

 The Ukrainian forces' seven-day ceasefire began at 10 p.m. last Friday, as part of Poroshenko's plan to end a rebel insurgency in the east of the country.